Age-optimal Scheduling over Hybrid Channels: Numerical Results

 Then we compare our optimal scheduling policy (called \emph{Age-optimal}) with three other policies, including (i) always choosing the mmWave channel (called \emph{mmWave}), (ii) always choosing the sub-6GHz channel (called \emph{sub-6GHz}), and (iii) randomly choosing the mmWave and sub-6GHz channels with equal probability (called \emph{Random}).
-We provide the performance of these policies for different $q$ in Fig. \ref{fig4}.
-Note that $p$ is slightly increasingly configured to allow \emph{mmWave} and \emph{sub-6GHz} policies have a similar average cost.
-The reason is that a wide throughput disparity between two channels leads to little benefit from the optimal policy.
-In Fig. \ref{fig4}, our optimal policy outperforms other policies, and the benefit enlarges if Channel $1$ becomes positively correlated ($q$ is larger).
-Although our theoretical results consider linear age, we also provide numerical results when the cost function is nonlinear on age by using value iteration \eqref{value-iterate}.
+We provide the performance of these policies for different $q$ in Fig. \ref{fig4} and Fig.~\ref{fig4mod}.
+Our optimal policy outperforms other policies.
+If the two channels have a similar age performance, the benefit of the optimal policy enlarges as the mmWave channel becomes positively correlated ($q$ is larger).
+If the two channels have a large age performance disparity, the optimal policy is close to always choosing a single channel, and thus the benefit is obviously low.
+Although our theoretical results consider linear age, we also provide numerical results when the cost function is nonlinear on age by using value iteration \cite{puterman1990markov}.
 For exponential age in Fig. \ref{fig6}, the gain is significantly large for all $q$: other policies have more than $2$ times of average cost than the optimal policy.
 The numerical simulation indicates the importance of exploring optimal policy for nonlinear age cost function, which is our future research direction.